neosmart/tac/README.md

 ## License and Copyright

-`tac` is written by Mahmoud Al-Qudsi <<mqudsi@neosmart.net>> of NeoSmart Technologies, and released under the terms of the MIT public license.
-Copyright NeoSmart Technologies 2021.
+`tac` is released under the terms of the MIT public license.
+Copyright Mahmoud Al-Qudsi 2017-2021.
 All rights not assigned by the MIT license are reserved.

+As an open source project, `tac` would not exist without the tireless efforts of its various contributors - see [CONTRIBUTORS.md](/CONTRIBUTORS.md) for full details.